-Common physical symptoms of stress include headaches, fatigue, high blood pressure, and rashes.
+Common physical symptoms of stress and anxiety include headaches, fatigue, high blood pressure, and rashes.
 Our bodies and brain work together, so it should be no surprise that anxiety can have a physical impact too.
 When you are feeling stressed, the body reacts by releasing chemicals that can trigger inflammation.

 This can make your skin sensitive and cause unsightly flare-ups and rashes.
 If you are a person who gets frequent anxiety rashes, keep reading to understand what they are and how to handle them.

 Anxiety or stress rashes are more common in those with underlying skin conditions such as rosacea and eczema.
 Yet they can happen to all skin types; even those without previous skin reactions can develop an anxiety rash at any time.